 - Partners in School Innovation holds an initial orientation and training of the first nine Partners (Aug.
 ‘93), and embarks on a long and essential journey to eliminate the achievement gap.
 The organization’s Partners commit to two years of service and are paid a yearly stipend of $15,000.

 - Partners in School Innovation is selected as one of the first AmeriCorps programs in California and awarded a minimum of $100,000 for training expenses and AmeriCorps living allowances.
-We expand from three to eight partner schools, and from nine to 21 AmeriCorps Members.
+We expand from our original three partner schools (Hawthorne Year-Round Elementary School in Oakland, Dr. Martin Luther King, Jr. Academic Middle School in San Francisco, and Turnbull Elementary Learning Academy in San Mateo) to eight partner schools, and from nine to 21 AmeriCorps Members.

 - At its Annual Assembly (May ’96), the Bay Area School Reform Collaborative (BASRC) recognizes Partners in School Innovation as its Outstanding Support Provider of the Year.